tee-jaay/ebills/README.md

 # ebills

-A Flutter project for bills record.
+A scalable Flutter CRUD project with features.

 ## .env settings
 This project requires a .env file in the "assets/" directory with the following variables: